K-is-not-available/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>

-- Bug Fix 'PowerupFireball.h'
+- Bug Fix 'PowerupFireball.h' (5 minutes)
--
+- Added multi hit functionality to the bricks to make fireball more impactful (1 hr)